simonkuforiji/flashback/README.md

+## About

-Introducing ${\textsf{\color{orange}Flashback}}$: Capture before and after photos effortlessly with our overlay feature.
+${\textsf{\color{orange}Flashback}}$: Capture before and after photos effortlessly with our overlay feature.
 Maintain consistency in your digital twin updates with precise alignment guidance.

 To use ${\textsf{\color{orange}Flashback}}$, select a reference image from your phone's media library.
 This selected image is then overlaid onto the camera view, providing a visual guide for capturing the after photo.
 By aligning the camera view with the overlaid reference image, you can reproduce the angles and perspective of the previous capture with precision.